Subject to Change (Kelsea Ballerini album): Promotion

+On September 23, 2022, Ballerini appeared on Good Morning America and performed the lead single, "Heartfirst".
+On September 27, Ballerini performed "Love Is a Cowboy" on The Late Late Show with James Corden, and "What I Have" on The Kelly Clarkson Show on September 30.
+She promoted the album on the ten date Heartfirst Tour, which began on September 24, in New York City.

+"Heartfirst", released on April 8, 2022, debuted at number 24 on the US Country Airplay chart, and ultimately reached a peak of number 23.
+"Love Is a Cowboy" was released as the first promotional single on July 15.
+"The Little Things" and "What I Have" were also issued ahead of the album release as the promotional singles.
+"If You Go Down (I'm Goin' Down Too)" was released on December 5, as the album's second single.

 Critical reception

-Steven Thomas Ervin of AllMusic gave the album four out of five stars.
+Steven Thomas Erlewine of AllMusic gave the album four out of five stars.
 He says, "Subject to Change is simultaneously glossy and softly lit, an album with plenty of modern electric flair. " Compared to her previous album, Jeffrey Davies of PopMatters wrote that the album's material has "moved backward as bland" and described Subject to Change as Ballerini's most conservative work to date.
-However, he praised her vocals as the strongest they've ever been and observed that she is "is in her element musically."
-Rachel Kovach of The Penn calls it a "stellar album that is certainly Grammy worthy."
+However, he praised her vocals as the strongest they've ever been and observed that she is "in her element musically."
 Rolling Stones Dan Hyman said that the album is "mature and refreshing" and that it features some of her "most sonically progressive material to date."

-Singles

-The lead single "Heartfirst" was released on April 8, 2022.
-It debuted at number 24 on the Billboard Country Airplay chart, and ultimately reached a peak of number 23.
-"If You Go Down (I'm Goin' Down Too)" was released on December 5, 2022, as the album's second single.

-Promotional singles

-"Love Is a Cowboy" was released as the first promotional single on July 15, 2022.
-"The Little Things" and "What I Have" were also issued ahead of the album release.